Weber Knapp Blog

 • Step 4: Move the lid to check the counterbalance action and adjust if needed.

-Finding the Right Hinges for Your Application
+Finding the Right Hinge for Your Industrial Application

 For many applications, counterbalances are built to be field adjustable.
 For a 50 pound lid, for example, a counterbalance might need to change in degrees of variance, within 10% of the lid weight.